 To provide a reliable link performance, a very low bit error rate is desired.
-In another round of simulations, several fixed decoded bit-error rates of $10^{-7}$ , $10^{-6}$ , and $10^{-5}$ are set to be the objectives.
-The choice of the desired $P_b$ mainly depends on the frame size.
-For each random topology, the sender power level is adjusted to achieve the desirable $P_b$ .
-Cluster nodes use 20 dB less power than the sender node.
+In another round of simulations, a couple of fixed decoded bit-error rates, 10^{-7} , 10^{-6} , and 10^{-5} , are set to be the objectives.
+The choice of the desired P_b mainly depends on the frame size.
+For each random topology, the sender power level is adjusted to achieve the desirable P_b .
+Cluster nodes use 20dB less power than the sender node (PL=20dB).
 We plot the required SNR at the cluster head as a function of cluster size to compare the dB gain of the cooperative code combining technique, as shown is Fig.5.
-Note when L = 1 it means there is no cooperation.
+Note when L=1 it means there is no cooperation.
 So the difference between the SNR of cooperation and non-cooperation is very similar to the concept of coding gain.

 The cost for the cooperation is the energy consumed at the cluster nodes.
 To take this into account, we also plot the aggregate energy spent in transmitter together with all the cluster nodes for successfully transmitting one bit.
-By successfully transmitting one bit we mean the residual bit error rate is less than $10^{-7}$ .
+By successfully transmitting one bit we mean the residual bit error rate is less than 10^{-7} .
 The result of the normalized energy consumption (it takes one unit energy to successfully transmit one bit without cooperation) is shown in Fig.6.
 The simulation result of the energy consumption of a Hybrid ARQ scheme is included in this plot for comparison.
-In this case L represents the number of repeated packets.
+In this case L represents the average number of repeated packets.
+For example, if the transmission power is adjusted as that it takes averagely 2 transmissions (1 retransmission) to successfully transmit one bit, then the total energy spent is .09 unit.
 This plot shows that the required transmitted energy decreases when the number of cluster nodes increases.
 Also cooperative code combining requires significantly less energy than the Hybrid ARQ scheme.

 The above simulations are just some case studies to illustrate how cooperation can increase the decoding performance.
-If the channel quality is better than the channel used in these simulations (much lower bit error rate), we may choose a code with a higher rate than 1/2 used in the above example.
+If the channel quality is better than the channel used in these simulations, we may choose a code with a higher rate than 1/2 used in the above examples.
 In fact, such a low code rate as 1/2 will bring too much overhead in ad hoc networks.
 Obviously codes with lower rates have a better performance in terms of the decoded error rate.
-Given the desired $P_b$ , and the channel condition, we can choose the appropriate operating point (code rate and cluster size) to meet the needs.
+Given the desired P_b , and the channel condition, we can choose the appropriate operating point (code rate and cluster size) to meet the needs.
 A higher rate convolutional code can be achieved using punctured codes, which is a simple operation on a lower rate code without additional complexity.
 Likewise, the result can be extended to the case with longer distances between the transmitter and the receiver, different node density etc. The cluster size may be adapted to the channel condition and the code rate.